tstohn/ESGI/README.md

 # Overview ESGI:

 __ESGI__ essentially performs two tasks: demultiplexing and counting.
-If barcode-sequences contain a DNA/RNA sequence ESGI can call STAR to align this part to a reference genome and then annotates the output of the demultiplexing with the STAR-result before running counting.
-Next to ESGI this repo provides all three tools: *demultiplex*, *count* and *annotate*.
-ESGI can process the raw fastq(.gz) files, supports single or paired-end reads or also simple txt files with nucleotide-sequences in every line.
+The tool *demultiplex* demultiplexes the input fastq-reads, essentially 'cutting' them into the dedicated barcode-sequences and the tool *count* creates a single-cell * feature matrix by counting the features like antibody-barcodes/RNA-sequences with UMI-collapsing.
+If barcode-sequences contain a RNA sequence ESGI can call STAR to align this part to a reference genome and then annotates the output of *demultiplex* with the STAR-result before running *count*.
+Next to *ESGI* this repo provides all three tools: *demultiplex*, *count* and *annotate* (although annotate is only used to annotate the output of demultiplex with the mapped STAR reads and probably of little interest to users). *ESGI* can process fastq(.gz) files, supports single or paired-end reads or also simple txt files with nucleotide-sequences in every line.

-__Input__ is an ini-file ([example.ini](https://github.com/tstohn/ESGI/blob/master/src/test/test_data/test_esgi/esgi_example.ini) which contains all the necessary information about the input-fastqs, the barcode-patterns, which barcodes define a single-cell, allowed mismatches, etc.
+__Input__ is an ini-file ([example.ini](https://github.com/tstohn/ESGI/blob/master/src/test/test_data/test_esgi/esgi_example.ini) which contains all the necessary information about the input-fastqs, the barcode-patterns, which barcodes define a single-cell, allowed mismatches, etc. See below section 'Example usage', run the tools with the --help flag or visit our website for more information.
 __Output__ is a tsv file, with a column for the *feature ID*, the *single-cell ID*, and the UMI-collpased *count*.
-Additionally ESGI provides UMI-information (amplification of different UMIs), information on errors (insertions, deletions, substitutions) for the different barcode positions, the simply demultiplexed fastq-line output (the fastq-sequences *cut* into its barcode-pattern) and other useful information.
+If additional annotation information was given (like barcodes that encode batches, treatment-conditions, spatial-coordinates, etc. this information is present in additional columns).
+Additionally, ESGI provides UMI-information (amplification of different UMIs), information on errors (insertions, deletions, substitutions) for the different barcode positions, the simple demultiplexed fastq-line output (the fastq-sequences 'cut' into its barcode-pattern) and other useful information.

 # Documentation